The-AVR/AVR-2022/docs/content/vrc-drone-kit-contents/_index.md

 ---
 title: "VRC Drone Kit Contents"
 weight: 1
-description: "This page lists the contents of the Bell VRC drone kit necessary for the Phase 1 stabilized flight goal"
+description: "This page lists the contents of the Bell VRC drone kit necessary for the basic stabilized flight goal"
 ---

 As you read through this page please be sure to refer to the